divshree96/INFO6150.13390/README.md

 # INFO6150.13390

-Repository for INFO6150.13390 WebDesign course.
+## Repository for INFO6150.13390 WebDesign course.

+In this course we will learn about HTML, CSS, Javascript, ES6, RxJS, Reactjs, Redux, and React Router.